Classical Performance : Woodwinds

-Welcome to the William Paterson University Woodwinds!
-If you play flute, clarinet, saxophone, oboe, or bassoon, this is place for you!
+Welcome to the William Paterson University Woodwinds - if you play flute, clarinet, saxophone, oboe, or bassoon, this is the place for you!

 Our close proximity to New York City attracts world-class woodwind faculty.
 You will study privately with a faculty member who is on the cutting edge of the profession.
 Our faculty members perform throughout the NYC metropolitan area, and tour around the world with the New Jersey Symphony Orchestra, St. Luke’s Chamber Orchestra, New York Philharmonic Orchestra, Metropolitan Opera Orchestra, Broadway shows, with groups such as Paul Simon and Todd Rundgren, and in many area chamber ensembles.